 Carotid Artery Disease (CAD) - This arterial disease is caused by plaque that narrows or blocks the carotid arteries, which are located on either side of your neck and carry blood to your brain.
 Plaque can either completely obstruct flow to the brain or a piece of the plaque can break free and travel to the brain, causing a stroke.
 The greater the severity of the plaque that narrows the carotid arteries, the higher the risk of stroke.
 Signs and symptoms of this vascular disease include:

 Abdominal Aortic Aneurysm (AAA) - An aneurysm, which is swelling or enlargement of a blood vessel, affects the part of the aorta (the largest artery in your body) located in the abdominal area.
 There are often no tangible signs of vascular disease or arterial conditions associated with the development of an aneurysm.
 Therefore, patients may not be aware they have an aneurysm until it ruptures.
 When an aneurysm ruptures, it causes severe back and/or abdominal pain and can cause loss of consciousness.
 Seventy to ninety percent of patients with a ruptured aneurysm will not survive.
 Signs and symptoms of this vascular disease may include:

 If you have any signs or symptoms of vascular disease, speak with your doctor immediately.
-If you don't have a primary doctor, contact DeKalb Medical, as there are many qualified physicians at the DeKalb Medical Heart and Vascular Institute.
+If you don't have a primary doctor, contact us, as there are many qualified physicians at our Heart and Vascular Institute.
 For more information about signs of vascular disease or to learn more about arterial conditions or disease, call 404.501.1851.
 We provide a host of Atlanta-based treatments for vascular disease.